aiven/aiven-docs/docs/products/kafka/howto/provectus-kafka-ui.md

 ### Share keystores with non-root user

-Since container for Provectus® UI for Apache Kafka® uses non-root user, to avoid permission problems, while keeping the secrets safe, perform the following steps (see example commands below):
+Since container for Provectus® UI for Apache Kafka® uses non-root user, to avoid permission problems, while keeping the secrets safe:

 1. Create separate directory for secrets: